SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/src/test/act/TESTING_WORKFLOWS.md

 ### Platform/Architecture Issues

 Some actions might not work locally due to platform differences.
-In these cases, you can modify the `.actrc` file to include appropriate platform settings.
+In these cases, you can modify the `src/test/act/.actrc` file to include appropriate platform settings.

 ## Additional Tips